microsoft/FluidFramework/build-tools/packages/build-cli/README.md

     $ flub bump deps @fluidframework/build-common -t minor -g azure

-  Bump dependencies on packages in the server release group to the next major prerelease in the client release group.
+  Bump dependencies on packages in the server release group to the greatest released version in the client release group.
+Include pre-release versions.

-    $ flub bump deps server -g client -t major -p
+    $ flub bump deps server -g client -t greatest -p

   Bump dependencies on server packages to the current version across the repo, replacing any pre-release ranges with release ranges.